Leverege/deprecated-microchip-avr-iot/README.md

     <a href="https://console.cloud.google.com/iot/registries" target="_blank">OPEN IOT CORE REGISTRY MANAGEMENT</a>

-3. Click on your device's ID in the list.
+3. Click on your device's UID in the list.

-    Because registry entries must begin with a letter **your device ID will be prefixed with a 'd'**.
-To search for your device by id, you must enter 'd<your_device_id>' in the search box.
+    Because registry entries must begin with a letter **your device UID will be prefixed with a 'd'**.
+To search for your device by uid, you must enter 'd<your_device_id>' in the search box.

 4. Click the **Add public key** button.